 4) Melissa Data Profiler

-Melissa Data Profiling gives businesses the ability to carry out numerous functions such as Data Profiling, Data Matching, Data Enrichment, Data Verification, etc. It is considered relatively easy to use and can be used to analyze data of different forms efficiently while carrying out General Formatting, Content Analysis, etc. Its profiling capabilities help check data before it is loaded into the Data Warehouse and help ensure consistency and quality of data.
+Melissa allows businesses to perform numerous functions such as data matching, profiling, enrichment, verification, etc. It is considered relatively easy to use and can analyze data of different forms efficiently while carrying out General Formatting, Content Analysis, etc. Its profiling capabilities help check data before it is loaded into the Data Warehouse and help ensure data consistency and quality.
 In addition, it can carry out tasks such as identifying and extracting data, monitoring data quality processes, enhancing data governance, creating a metadata repository, ensuring data standardization, etc.

-Melissa does not follow a transparent pricing model for its Data Profiling tool.
+Melissa does not follow a transparent pricing model for its profiling tool.
 The final price depends on your requirements and can be finalized by contacting the Sales team at Melissa.

 5) SAS DataFlux Data Management Server

-SAS DataFlux Data Management Server combines Data Integration, Data Quality, and Master Data Management.
-It houses high-performance environments that give users the ability to create and explore data profiles, design data standardization schemes, etc. It can be leveraged by businesses to extract, profile, standardize, monitor, and verify the data in an efficient and secure way.
+SAS DataFlux Data Management Server combines data integration, data quality, and master data management.
+It houses high-performance environments that allow users to create and explore data profiles, design data standardization schemes, etc. Businesses can leverage it to extract, profile, standardize, monitor, and verify the data efficiently and securely.
 SAS DataFlux Data Management Server ensures that businesses have high-quality data flow across every process.

 SAS DataFlux Data Management Server Pricing